albertojulian/speaker-verification/README.md

 http://www.robots.ox.ac.uk/%7Evgg/data/voxceleb/vox1.html

-In SpeakerEncoder.yaml, the parameter "rel_path" must be set to the root of this "wav" folder.
+In SpeakerEncoder.yaml, the parameter "rel_path" must be set to the root of the "wav" folder where the VoxCeleb1 dataset is installed.

 ## Feature extraction
 During feature extraction, the wav files from the dataset are preprocessed:
 * long silences are trimmed using Voice Activity Detection
 * normalization is applied
-* mel spectrogram is applied with a predefined number of bands or channels "mel_n_channels" and the result are mel spectrogram frames
+* mel spectrograms are extracted from the preprocessed wav files with a predefined number of bands or channels "mel_n_channels", and the result are mel spectrogram frames

 The output of the feature extraction mode is a dictionary for each speaker with all the mel spectrogram frames resulting of preprocessing all the wav files from that speaker.
 This dictionary is saved as a pickle file.

-Feature extraction can be extracted by executing feature_extraction.py
+Feature extraction is performed by executing feature_extraction.py

 ## Training
 During training mode, the preprocessed mel spectrogram frames for each speaker are sampled in order to fetch batches, with three levels of randomness: